The Retirement Gap in the Trades No One Talks About

 Savings account: Easy to access (sometimes too easy), earns modest interest, fully taxable every year, zero death benefit.
 Better than nothing, worse than nearly every structured option for long-term wealth building.

 Roth IRA: Tax-free growth and withdrawals — a solid option — but limited to $7,000/year in 2025 contributions.
 For a mechanic wanting to build meaningful retirement assets, this cap is a significant constraint.
+Oil field workers face similar retirement gaps — see how roughnecks build wealth without a 401(k).

 401(k) (if available): Tax deduction now, but fully taxed on withdrawal, required minimum distributions at age 73, no downside protection in market crashes, no death benefit component.